rcfgroup/headfake/README.md

 * Support for transformers which pre or post-process data once it's been generated

-## How do I install and use HEADFAKE?
+## How do I install and use Headfake?
-To install HEADFAKE please go to the [Installation](/installation.md) page and then start with the [Tutorials](/tutorials/tutorial1.md) or the [usage page](/usage.md).
+To install Headfake please go to the [Installation](/installation) page and then start with the [Tutorials](/tutorials/tutorial1) or the [usage page](/usage).

-## Is HEADFAKE being actively maintained?
+## Is Headfake being actively maintained?
-Yes, we are using HEADFAKE is our own projects and as result are keep it maintained and adding new features when we need them.
+Yes, we are using Headfake is our own projects and as result are keep it maintained and adding new features when we need them.

-## Is HEADFAKE suitable for my project?
+## Is Headfake suitable for my project?
 The library has been released under an MIT license so can be embedded into your own tools with minimal restrictions on use.

-## If I use HEADFAKE to generate data in my research project which source should I cite?
+## If I use Headfake to generate data in my research project which source should I cite?
 We are working on a journal paper, for now please cite the project URL (https://rcfgroup.org/headfake).